 An "AUTHORISED" absence is when your child is away from school for medical reasons; for a specific religious observance; for a close family bereavement, or for an exceptional reason.
 An "UNAUTHORISED" absence is when a parent keeps a child away from school for any other reason than those above (e.g. to go shopping, accompanying a parent on a day out) or if the pupil is involved in truancy.
 Please note that these absences are kept on your child's records.
 If a child's attendance falls below 90% we will require medical evidence for any days missed through illness.
 If this is not provided it will be recorded as an unauthorised absence.
-If your child has ten unauthorised absence sessions (1 day = 2 sessions) within a ten week period we will issue you with a penalty notice or start a litigation process against you.
+If your child has ten unauthorised absence sessions (1 day = 2 sessions) within a ten week period we will issue you with a penalty notice or start a litigation process and court proceedings, if the initial fine is not paid this rises to £1000 per adult, per child.
 Please see our attendance policy for more details.